Development of the Hebrew Bible canon: Josephus

 According to Michael Barber, the earliest and most explicit testimony of a Hebrew canonical list comes from Josephus (37 CE – c.
 100 CE).
 Josephus refers to sacred scriptures divided into three parts, the five books of the Torah, thirteen books of the Nevi'im, and four other books of hymns and wisdom:

 For we have not an innumerable multitude of books among us, disagreeing from and contradicting one another [as the Greeks have], but only twenty-two books, which contain all the records of all the past times; which are justly believed to be divine; and of them five belong to Moses, which contain his laws and the traditions of the origin of mankind till his death. the prophets, who were after Moses, wrote down what was done in their times in thirteen books.
 The remaining four books contain hymns to God, and precepts for the conduct of human life.

-Since there are 24 books in the current Jewish canon instead of the 22 mentioned by Josephus, some scholars have suggested that he considered Ruth part of Judges, and Lamentations part of Jeremiah.
-Other scholars suggest that at the time Josephus wrote, such books as Song of Songs or Ecclesiastes were not yet considered canonical.
+Since there are 24 books in the current Jewish canon instead of the 22 mentioned by Josephus, some scholars have suggested that he considered the book of Ruth part of the book of Judges and the book of Lamentations part of the book of Jeremiah, respectively.
+Other scholars, including Catholic scholar Juan Carlos Ossandón Widow, suggest that at the time Josephus wrote, such books as Song of Songs and Ecclesiastes were not yet considered canonical.

-According to Gerald A. Larue, Josephus' listing represents what came to be the Jewish canon, although scholars were still wrestling with problems of the authority of certain writings at the time that he was writing.
+According to Gerald A. Larue, Josephus's listing represents what came to be the Jewish canon, although scholars were still wrestling with problems of the authority of certain writings at the time that he was writing.
 Significantly, Josephus characterizes the 22 books as canonical because they were divinely inspired; he mentions other historical books that were not divinely inspired and that he therefore did not believe belonged in the canon.

 2 Esdras

-The first allusion to a 24-book Jewish collection of books is found in 2 Esdras, which was probably written sometime between 90 and 100 CE, after the destruction of the Second Temple.
+The first allusion to a 24-book Jewish collection of books is found in 2 Esdras, which was probably written c.
+90 CE, after the destruction of the Second Temple.
 At the end of the narrative, Ezra receives the Holy Spirit and dictates 94 books.
 Then God tells him:

 Make public the twenty-four books that you wrote first, and let the worthy and the unworthy read them; but keep the seventy that were written last, in order to give them to the wise among your people.